 Document-review attorneys are required in a variety of situations.
 Typically, parties in a lawsuit or officials in a regulatory investigation need several documents produced or received.
 Corporations also need document reviewers to organize their documents.
 For example, a document reviewer might screen a recently departed employee’s computer files or create legal abstracts for insertion into a master spreadsheet.

-In addition to physically examining documents, document reviewers typically screen e-mails and other electronic documents for relevance, privilege, and confidentiality concerns.
+In addition to physically examining documents, document reviewers typically screen emails and other electronic documents for relevance, privilege, and confidentiality concerns.
 Document-review software, such as Relativity, Summation, and Introspect, helps accomplish this task.
 The reviewing attorney follows a detailed series of steps that are tailored to a specific organization’s needs.
 Although most assignments are strictly reviewing documents, some positions may include research tasks and attending staff meetings.

 Most document review work is done at a law firm office.
 However, it can also be done at a recruiter’s office, at the site of a corporation, or at a third-party location.

-Typically, document-review work is done in teams of two to twenty persons.
+Typically, document-review work is done in teams of two to twenty people.
 Occasionally, a document reviewer may work alone.
 Document review teams are typically supervised by one or two attorneys from the organization and interact with IT personnel.

 The best place to find a document review position is through a legal recruiter, but direct-hires do occur.
 The average pay in Michigan is $20 per hour, sometimes with various perks such as free parking and lunch.
 If you can read a foreign language you will earn about double the usual rate.
 Depending on the complexity of the case and the length of the assignment, the training can be anywhere from one hour to several days.